The internship became the ‘proper launching pad for a fantastic career’

 fantastic career

 Almeria Simmons (status left inside the image) is now a senior network planning engineer.
 She started painting as an intern at AT&T all through the summertime of 1986.
 Through the internship program, she met numerous experts who have become her mentors.
-After she graduated from college, Simmons landed a full-time position at AT&T with a piece of assist from those mentors.
+After graduating from college, Simmons landed a full-time position at AT&T with assistance from those mentors.

 “I started my career with AT&T within the summertime of 1987.
-With education supplied through the business enterprise, I was able to stay hired with AT&T,” she informed US Black Engineer magazine.
+With education supplied through the business enterprise, I could stay hired with AT&T,” she informed US Black Engineer magazine.

 Through an AT&T non-stop gaining knowledge of software with Udacity, Simmons recently finished introductory coursework in records evaluation.
-She additionally plans to refresh her mastering of data.
+She additionally plans to refresh her mastery of data.

 “The destiny lies in these areas, and I would like to maintain my career for several extra years,” she stated.